Atrytone arogos: Distribution and Habitat

-Atrytone arogos, the arogos skipper or beard-grass skipper, is a butterfly of the family Hesperiidae.
-It is found in the United States in isolated colonies in Georgia, peninsular Florida, the Gulf Coast, south-east North Dakota and central Minnesota south to southern Texas and the Colorado Front Range.
-Strays are found up to western Virginia, northern Arkansas and Illinois.
+It is found in the United States in isolated colonies in peninsular Florida, the Gulf Coast, south-east North Dakota south to southern Texas and the Colorado Front Range.
+Strays are found up to New Jersey to northern Arkansas.
+It is considered possibly extirpated from New York, Minnesota, Wyoming, Illinois, North and South Carolina, Alabama, Iowa, Georgia, and Montana, and definitely so from Pennsylvania.